pdotsani/items-and-notes-api/README.md

 ## Note to Prof
 We were working through some issues in version control and our commits got misaligned and permissions stopped working so Sabine was not able to commit/push the final changes to LoginForm.js and LoginForm.css which consisted of adding a title and font color.
+(Patrick committed those changes)

 Created by Patrick San Juan and Sabine Scott